Mr-the-beginner/NewFox/README.md

 #### Step 2 - Enabling some settigs

- - in the search bar type about:config and make these true =
+ - In the search bar type about:config and make these true =
  - privacy.userContext.enabled
  - toolkit.legacyUserProfileCustomizations.stylesheets
  - browser.newtabpage.activity-stream.nova.enabled (151.0.0 above only)

 #### Step 3 - Installing the files

- - Type = about:support in the search bar
+ - Type = about:support in the search bar.
- - Under "Application Basics", find "Profile Directory" and click "Open Directory" infront of it
+ - Under "Application Basics", find "Profile Directory" and click "Open Directory" in front of it.
- - Come one directory below
+ - Come one directory below.
- - then copy the content of the "NewFox" folder as is inside and hit replace everything
+ - then copy the content of the "NewFox" folder as is inside and hit replace everything.

   #### Step 4 - Last touch

- - from where you are find the "profile" directory, go inside of it and delete the "startupCache" directory
+ - From where you are find the "profile" directory, go inside of it and delete the "startupCache" directory.

    </details>